 ‘Let it Blaw’ a Good Evening, and apologising for the breaking signal.
 He thereafter launched into his Oration on the Satelite Link.
 On completion, Gordon Grant complained bitterly to the Chair over his recitation being interupted at the whim of some modern contraption prior to picking up “Willie Wastle” at the point he left off.

-Two, if not three years later, a certain Club Member was still heard wondering how a wee Club like ‘Let it Blaw’ could have financed such a thing.
+Two, if not three years later, a certain Club Member was still heard wondering how a wee Club like ‘Let it Blaw’ could have financed such a thing when the annual subscription was only £ 2.oo.
 Jimmy, Gordon and Ken should have received Oscars for their performances.

 Scottish Rugby Internationalist joins ‘Let it Blaw’

 New Old Cure for Wheezing Ailments discovered )

 …… something completely different from the depths of ‘Let it Blaw’ records.

 Click here to read all about it !